Who is Betting on You?

 Looking Back

-Looking back, the growth feels less like a series of job changes and more like a series of bets that paid off.
+Looking back, the growth feels less like a series of job changes and more like a series of bets that have paid off.
 Each stage built on the last, compounding into new skills, perspectives, and confidence I could not have imagined three years ago.

 I have learned that growth rarely happens in isolation.
-It happens when others trust you with more than you think you can handle and when you choose to rise to that trust.
-Employers, mentors, managers and colleagues each leave a mark on that journey.
+It happens when others trust you with more than you think you can handle, and when you choose to rise to that trust.
+Employers, mentors, managers, and colleagues each leave a mark on that journey.

 Final Thoughts